On the symplectic cohomology of log Calabi-Yau surfaces: The differential on symplectic cohomology

-\begin{lemma} As the parameter $s$ varies in the neighborhood of the node $i$, the space $A(s)^\perp$ passes through each rational direction in $Q_i$ exactly once.
-Hence each primitive integral point in $Q_i$ corresponds to a periodic torus, and each integral point corresponds to periodic torus and a particular multiplicity. \end{lemma}
+\begin{lemma} For each $i$, there is an interval $s \in [s_{1,i},s_{2,i}]$ of values of the $s$ parameter, such that the space $A'(s)^\perp$ passes through each rational direction in $Q_{i,\R}$ exactly once.
+In this interval, the Reeb orbits represent homology classes in $Q_i$.
+Hence each primitive integral point in $Q_i$ corresponds to a periodic torus, and each integral point corresponds to a periodic torus and a particular multiplicity. \end{lemma}

-\begin{proof} At some point along each divisor, the line $A(s)^\perp$ is spanned by the class of the normal circle to the divisor.
-These correspond to the rays in the affine manifold.
-The fact that $A \wedge A' < 0$ and $A' \wedge A'' < 0$ implies that the subspace $A^\perp$ rotates monotonically, showing that rational directions are never repeated. \end{proof}
+\begin{proof} This is a recasting of the description of the Reeb flow from Step 5 above (\ref{sec:step5}) in the language of the affine manifold from Section \ref{sec:affine-man}.
+At some point near each divisor, the Reeb flow coincides with the circle action rotating the normal circle to the divisor, and hence the line $A'(s)^\perp$ is spanned by the class of the normal circle to the divisor.
+For the divisor connecting node $i$ to node $i+1$, define $s_{2,i} = s_{1,i+1}$ to be the $s$-value where this occurs.

+A local analysis shows that the Reeb flow winds negatively around the divisor, so at $s_{2,i} = s_{1,i+1}$, the simple Reeb orbit represents the class $\Gamma_{z_i} \sim \Gamma_{w_{i+1}}$ considered in Section \ref{sec:affine-man}.
+These are the rays in the affine manifold.
+Between $s_{1,i}$ and $s_{2,i}$, we have the local model described in \ref{sec:step5}, where near each node the direction of translation on the torus fiber rotates between the normal circle directions of the two divisors.
+Thus the Reeb orbits appearing for $s \in [s_{1,i},s_{2,i}]$ are homologous to non-negative linear combinations of the classes $\Gamma_{w_i}$ and $\Gamma_{z_i}$, so these classes lie in $Q_i$.
+The local convexity condition means that the subspace $A'(s)^\perp$ rotates monotonically, so rational directions are never repeated. \end{proof}

 Recall from section \ref{sec:conventions} that when we complete $\overline{U}'$ along the boundary $\Sigma$, we get a manifold $M = \overline{U}' \cup_{\Sigma} \Sigma \times [0,\infty)$ with a cylindrical end.
 The Hamiltonian $H = (e^\rho)^2/2$ has periodic orbits that correspond to Reeb orbits, so that a periodic Reeb orbit of period $T$ corresponds to a periodic orbit of $X_H$ of period $1$ sitting in the hypersurface $e^\rho = T$.
 Thus we have \begin{corollary}